-It’s the latter of the two that’s worth discussing, largely because you can check for yourself if your seat is capable of providing more support.
+If it’s the latter of the two that’s worth discussing, largely because you can check for yourself if your seat is capable of providing more support.

 The tilt of the saddle is a determining factor for where pressure is applied to the pelvis.
-If the front of the seat is too high, it makes it difficult, if not impossible for the sit bones to provide support.
+If the front of the seat is too high it makes it difficult, if not impossible, for the sit bones to provide support.

-Now, you’re all set.
+Now you’re all set.